 We continue our Lenten series on Fleming Rutledge’s outstanding book, The Crucifixion: Understanding the Death of Jesus Christ (2015).

-In this post we continue within chapter 3 on ‘The Question of Justice’.
+In this post we begin chapter 3 on ‘The Question of Justice’.

-The question in view here is the relationship between the righteousness of God (justice, justification) and judgement (condemnation, destruction).
+The issue in view here is the relationship between the righteousness of God (justice, justification) and judgement (condemnation, destruction).

 All this talk of judgement and righteousness sounds like a heavy-duty abstract theological discussion – let’s just focus on more spiritually important things like loving one another.

 To which I would say at least four things: